For most of us, once we decide to adapt our bikes for a really long trip, the first thing we think is: we’re gonna need a bigger tank.

-Mark ups as mentioned above are what compel riders to find other solutions.
-In the old days before plastic tanks became road legal in Europe, it was common to get your own tank made, or to enlarge the original, very often by simply cutting and welding another on top.
+The mark ups as mentioned above are what compel riders to find other solutions.
+In the old days before plastic tanks became road legal in Europe, it was common to get your own metal tank made, or to enlarge the original, very often by simply cutting and welding another on top.
 It didn’t win any design awards but it got the job done.

-Again, in the pre-efi era, you could bodge on any Acerbis that would almost fit as long as the fuel line got to the carb and nothing rubbed.
+Again, in the pre-efi era, you could bodge on any Acerbis that would almost fit as long as the fuel line reached the carb and nothing rubbed.
 Right, we shoehorned Acerbis XR600 ’40-litre’ Dakar tanks onto our Desert Riders XR650Ls which came with a poxy 11-litre tank (right).

 That still didn’t give anywhere near the range we needed so we carried more and buried fuel caches in the desert.
 I wouldn’t go with all that weight up there again.
 I’d sooner get 20 litres and 2 x 10 on the side or at the back, but you can see the temptation to get the stuff out of the way in one location.

 One tip I learned with the huge tanks on these XRLs: the tank sits midway so upgrade the suspension on both ends to deal with the weight, not just the front.
 And other riders found that pressing in concavities on the underside of a plastic tank with a hot spoon can help the tank fit better or sit lower.